mhogomchungu/sirikali/index.md

-## SiriKali works on Linux and OSX
+## SiriKali works on Linux, MACOS and Microsoft Windows

 SiriKali is a Qt/C++ GUI application that manages <a href="http://ecryptfs.org/">ecryptfs</a>,<a href="https://www.cryfs.org/">cryfs</a>,<a href="http://www.arg0.net/#!encfs/c1awt">encfs</a>,<a href="https://nuetzlich.net/gocryptfs">gocryptfs</a> and <a href="https://github.com/netheril96/securefs">securefs</a> based encrypted folders.
 These projects are compared <a href="https://nuetzlich.net/gocryptfs/comparison/">here.</a>